 Python for Cybersecurity programs include:

-Noble Desktop’s bootcamps and certificate programs earn high marks from graduates.
+Noble Desktop’s bootcamps and certificate programs are highly rated by graduates.
 They are available live online or in-person in New York City.
 Additional perks include a Certificate of Completion upon graduation and free retakes for up to one year.
 Many certificates and bootcamps also feature 1-on-1 mentoring; check course descriptions for more details, including any prerequisite information.

 Key Takeaways

-• Python is not only one of the most popular programming languages, but it’s also easy to learn.
+- Python is not only one of the most popular programming languages, but it is also easy to learn.

-• The Bureau of Labor Statistics (BLS) predicts the average growth for Web Developers will be 13% between 2020 and 2030.
+- The U.S. Bureau of Labor Statistics (the BLS) projects a 13% job growth rate for web developers between 2020 and 2030.